AI Exam

 Pneumothorax

-- Chest X-ray reveals a visceral pleural line and absence of lung markings.
+- Chest X-ray shows visceral pleural line and absent lung markings

 Pneumonia